alexthedar/react-todo/README.md

 [Click Here For Live Site](http://gentle-taiga-85742.herokuapp.com/#/?_k=3bk2i1)

-> The obligatory todo app built in React complete with testing.
+> The obligatory todo app built using React & Redux.
+Uses Firebase for db.
+Has auth through github.
+Uses Karma and Mocha for testing.

 Install and Run: